What’s covered on the City of Los Angeles, CA Contractor Living Wage Poster?

-- Section 10.37.2 (a) of the Los Angeles Living Wage Ordinance provides that contractors (including subcontractors, sublessees, and sublicensees) who perform work or provide services pursuant to a covered contract or lease must pay their employees working no less than the effective living wage rate for all hours worked.
+- Section 10.37.2 (a) of the Los Angeles Living Wage Ordinance provides that contractors (including subcontractors, public lessees and licensees, and sublessees and sublicensees) who perform work or provide services pursuant to a covered contract or lease must pay their employees working no less than the effective living wage rate for all hours worked.

 - Employees may also accrue compensated and uncompensated time off for family or personal illness.